khulnasoft/devkit/docs/dev/merge-diff.md

 doc.

-You can see a working-code example of this by comparing `examples/devkit3` with `examples/devkit4` in the Buildkit git repo.
+You can see a working-code example of this by comparing `examples/devkit3` with `examples/devkit4` in the Devkit git repo.

 ## Example Use Case: Remote-only Image Append with MergeOp